Fixed Income FAQs:

 What is a Request for Bid Quote?

-When you need to sell a fixed income security immediately, but there are no dealer bid quotes displayed, or you wish to sell a smaller quantity than the current minimum, you may enter a request for bid quote.
+When you need to sell a Bond or CD immediately, but there are no dealer bid quotes displayed, or you wish to sell a smaller quantity than the current minimum, you may enter a request for bid quote.
 In this process: